Insurance12 min read

 Massachusetts Life & Health Insurance License Exam Overview

-The Massachusetts Life & Health Insurance License Exam is administered by Prometric on behalf of the Massachusetts Division of Insurance (DOI).
-Massachusetts pioneered healthcare reform in 2006 and continues to lead with its Health Connector marketplace, the nation's first state-based health insurance exchange, and the only state that maintained an individual mandate after the federal penalty was eliminated.
+The Massachusetts Life & Health Insurance License Exam is administered by Prometric through July 16, 2026.
+Starting July 22, 2026, Pearson VUE takes over as the official testing vendor for the Massachusetts Division of Insurance (DOI) — scheduling with Pearson opens July 6, 2026, and there is a testing blackout from July 17-21 during the changeover.
+If you are studying now, confirm which vendor is live on your intended test date before you register.
+Massachusetts pioneered healthcare reform in 2006 and continues to lead with its Health Connector marketplace, the nation's first state-based health insurance exchange, and the only state that has continuously maintained an individual mandate since the federal penalty was zeroed out in 2019.

 Massachusetts offers a sophisticated insurance market with wealthy clients, major insurance company headquarters, and a dense, educated population concentrated in the Greater Boston area.
 Passing this exam opens doors to one of the most lucrative insurance markets in the country.